HorizenLabs/zkverify-docs/docs/07-how_to_run_a_node/03-run_using_docker/01-preliminaries.md

 if the command is reporting an error you can install it with:

-- Linux: command `sudo apt-get install jq`,
+- Linux: command `sudo apt install jq`,
 - macOS: command `brew install jq`,
 - Windows: download it from the [official GitHub release page](https://github.com/stedolan/jq/releases/latest/download/jq-win64.exe), rename the executable as `jq.exe` and save it in a directory that's part of your system's `PATH` (e.g. `C:\Windows\System32` or `C:\Windows`).